akkefa/scrapy-crawlers/README.md

 # scrapy-crawlers
-Collection of scrapy crawlers for my Data science projects.
+All my scrapy crawlers for Data science projects.